 Next steps

-What would you like to see happen in
+What would you like to se

-response to your concern?
-Are you willing to meet with the
+response to your co

 headteacher and DSL to discuss your Yes No

 concern?
-Please circle as Please state any other info
+Please circle as appropriate.

-you believe is relevant to th ne processing
+Please state any other information that you believe is relevant to the processing

 of this concern.

-Ciamatura

 Signature

-For use by s afeguarding te am upon receipt of co ncern
+For use by safeguarding team upon receipt of concern

 Date and time concern received

 Signature of DSL or deputy DSL

-Actions to be taken and outcomes, e.g. no action, investigation, reclassification as allegation meeting the harms threshold
+Actions to be taken and outcomes, e.g. no action,

+investigation,

+reclassification as allegation meeting the harms

+threshold